Leftover Turkey Chili Recipe

 - It tastes even better the next day.
 So you can make a batch and enjoy it throughout the week.
 Or freeze it in a freezer-safe container for up to 3 months.

-- You’ll need leftover turkey meat.
+- You’ll need roasted leftover bone-in turkey meat.
 I used a combination of breast and thigh meat but any type of cut will do.

 - The great thing about this turkey meat chili is that it’s incredibly versatile.
 Feel free to add a little more or less of something to suit your taste.